 Mingle and enjoy creating new holiday memories

-Alcohol ? a) choose non-sugar drinks and avoid frozen mixed drinks b) WATER!!!
-STAY Hydrated before and afterwards
+Choose non-sugar drinks and avoid frozen mixed drinks

-· Avoid feeling ill after eating to much of the wrong foods and drinks
+Avoid feeling ill after eating too much of the wrong foods and drinks

 The holidays tend to revolve around the delicious food and drinks served.
 What is the true spirit and meaning around the holidays for you?